a11yphant/a11yphant/documentation.md

 > **Note:** The `npm run dotenv` part injects all env vars to the CLI context.
 Thereby it is possible to wait for other services before starting a service (e.g. `site` only starts when `api` has been started successfully because it depends on a working API).

 ### Logs
-To look into the logs of an individual service you can use the following commands:
+To look into the logs of an individual service, you can use the following commands:

 ```bash
 # API